MLOps-Group/shroom-classifier/reports/README.md

 > **through to get an exact copy of your environment.**
 >
 > Answer length: 100-200 words

->
-> Example:
-> *To mangage our dependencies we used our favorite choice of virtural environments manager.
+To mangage our dependencies we used our favorite choice of virtural environments manager.
 For the majority of our group that is miniconda.
-To see a list of dependencies check out `requirements.txt` and `requirements_dev.txt` (for development dependencies).*
+To see a list of dependencies check out `requirements.txt` and `requirements_dev.txt` (for development dependencies).
->*To get up to data with a fully functional working environemt using conda, you simply need to run*
+To get up to data with a fully functional working environemt using conda, you simply need to run
 ```bash
 make create_environemnt
 make requirements
 make requirements_dev
 ```
-> *The detailed commands are found in the `Makefile` of the project*
+The detailed commands are found in the `Makefile` of the project.

---- question 4 fill here ---

 ### Question 5